logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 ## Step 2: Creating and configuring a storage

+!!! note
+    If you prefer using terraform, you can skip this step and the remaining steps, and instead follow [this guide](../terraform.md#getting-started-with-azure).

 The Hopsworks clusters deployed by hopsworks.ai store their data in a container in your Azure account.
 To enable this you need to perform the following operations

 - Create a restrictive role to limit access to the storage account